 - Tracking of the individual and case monitoring

-We ask you to please contact Dr. Alfred Forrest if you believe you have been exposed or have tested positive for COVID-19.
+If you believe you have been exposed or have tested positive for COVID-19, we ask you to please contact Dr. Alfred Forrest at (408) 355-8582.
 To effectively track and monitor cases of COVID-19 within the district, we have developed the attached protocol for students and employees.
 Please help us in reporting any positive test results or instances of exposure to individuals that have tested positive.
 Dr. Forrest will continue to serve as the responsible party to collect reports, contact affected parties, investigate, and report to the Santa Clara County Health Department.

 Thank you for supporting this important effort.
 Everyone’s health and well being are important to us.